JoeyForgetabbait/Breast-Cancer-Tumor-Characterization-Predict-Tool/README.md

 ![P (3)](https://github.com/user-attachments/assets/f49ff719-4ad9-47e9-aff1-ce9f7ae2e75e)

 ### Breast Cancer Tumor Prediction Tool

 ## Overview

 Breast cancer affects approximately 13% of women in the United States and remains a significant health concern.
 Our project focuses on developing a machine learning model to predict the malignancy of breast masses based on cell nuclei characteristics.

 The dataset comprises 569 samples, with features derived from digitized images of fine needle aspirates of breast masses.
 These features characterize cell nuclei.
 The diagnosis column serves as the target variable, while the identity (ID) column, used for identification, will be omitted.
 Initially, our unoptimized model will utilize 30 features, which will be refined through optimization to enhance model performance.

 **Key attributes in this dataset include:**

 - ID number
 - Diagnosis (M = malignant, B = benign), our target variable.
 - Various numerical features such as radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, and fractal dimension, computed from digitized images of FNA.
-Numerical Features are explained further below.
+Numerical Features are explained further below
 + Radius: Mean of distances from center to points on the perimeter
 + Texture: Standard deviation of gray-scale values
 + Perimeter